Updated July 10, 2026

 For Ohio cleaning businesses, coverage often centers on bodily injury, property damage, slip and fall incidents, customer injury, third-party claims, and legal defense tied to service work in homes, offices, and other client properties.
 Exact terms vary by policy.

 Cleaning service insurance cost in Ohio varies by services offered, number of employees, vehicle use, claims history, coverage limits, and whether you add property coverage, commercial auto, or a business owners policy.
-The state average in the provided data is $73 to $292 per month, but your quote may differ.
+Your quote depends on how those details are structured.

 Ohio businesses with 1 or more employees generally need workers' compensation, and many commercial leases require proof of general liability coverage.
-If you use business vehicles, commercial auto liability minimums of $25,000/$50,000/$25,000 generally apply.
+If you use business vehicles, commercial auto liability minimums generally apply.

 Yes.
 A janitorial liability insurance quote in Ohio should reflect how many sites your crews visit, whether you work in homes or offices, and whether you need hired auto or non-owned auto protection for travel between jobs.
 Those details affect the quote structure.